 5. The Long-Haul Strategy

-For example, in 2001, Brad Turcotte released his first album online as a downloadable set of MP3s.
+For example, years ago, Brad Turcotte released his first album online as a downloadable set of MP3s.
 The money he made from this allowed him to do a run of CDs, which got him another surge of new fans.
 Later, he released the source tracks to his music, this time making new fans among people who enjoy remixing songs.
 After he packaged the best remixes into another CD, he got a new surge of fans who loved both the remixes and the original material.
 By the time he released his second album, it not only did well in its own right, it generated interest in his previous albums.

 6. The Street Team Strategy

 Today’s artists are more connected with their fans than ever.
-And in these days of social networks, word of mouth is many times more powerful than it’s ever been.
+In these days of social networks, word of mouth is many times more powerful than it’s ever been.
 Every fan you have is connected to many more people, and sometimes, all you have to do is ask in order to get their help in spreading the word.